BOTCoinNetwork/Botcoin/docs/tests.rst

 Tests
 =====

-Included in the monetd distribution are numerous tests.
+Included in the botcoin distribution are numerous tests.
 There are unit tests, which test individual components, and end to end tests.

 Unit Tests